argoproj-labs/assistant-for-argocd/docs/lightspeed.md

 ### Installation

 *Prerequistes*: You muse have the OpenShift Lightspeed operator installed and configured on the cluster.
+For detailed steps, refer [Lightspeed and OpenShift GitOps Installation and Configuration Guide](lightspeed-install-configure.md).

 1. In the `openshift-lightspeed` namespace create a new NetworkPolicy to allow the Argo CD extension to talk to the Lightspeed service.
 This is required because Lightspeed has a default NetworkPolicy that will